Evaluating the Relationship Between Ramadan and Gratitude

 Take time to completely appreciate the foods you eat during Iftar along with the foods served at Suhoor.
 Use appreciation for the farming work and kitchen preparation alongside the delivery methods responsible for bringing your meal to your dining space.
 Mindful eating practice lets you reach a meaningful understanding about your meal while you learn to value your food as nourishment.

 When preparing to end your daily fast at Iftar, make time to reflect upon everything that happened through the day.
-Review all the obstacles you overcame together with the deepening of your strength and all the blessings that came your way.
-The act of contemplation enables you to thank God for your fasting ability as well as the meal you will eat after sundown in addition to praising Him for spiritual development potential.
+Look back on the challenges you faced, the strength you gained, and the blessings you received.
+The act of contemplation enables you to thank God for your fasting ability as well as the meal you will eat after sundown, in addition to praising Him for spiritual development potential.

 FAQs For Relationship Between Ramadan and Gratitude